flin3500/Learn-Python/README.md

 # Introduction

-This is the repository I want to write down the code and difficult I face  when I learn python.
+This is the repository contains the code and difficulties I face when I learn python.

 # 02 Object Oriented Programming(OOP)